- Wilderness Adventurer

 Set your course for arguably the richest whale waters in Southeast Alaska.
 Join the Captain on the bridge or the Expedition Leader out on deck in search of marine mammals.
 Camera in hand, begin your land and sea exploration of these remote reaches.
 Ride the skiffs for a closer inspection of the rugged and wild coastline with eyes set on the shore for possible bear sightings.

 Meander along the spectacular waterfall coast of Chichagof Island.
-In the Un-Cruise expedition spirit, marvel at the grand scenery as our crew expertly guides you through unsung, glacier-carved fjords.
+Marvel at the grand scenery as the crew expertly guides you through unsung, glacier-carved fjords.
 Anchor in remote waters for an opportunity to lower the kayaks and skiffs.
 Explore the shoreline on an intertidal walk or forest exploration with your guides.

 Peril Strait runs 50 miles from Chatham Strait to Salisbury Sound.
 This haven for small boats is scenically highlighted by a very narrow connecting passageway called Sergius Narrows and an opening at Hoonah Sound.
 This historic and wildlife-rich waterway is a great place to watch the shoreline for bears, the waters for otters and whales, and to look skyward for eagles.
 The passage narrows to only 300 feet in one spot (24 feet deep).
 After an adventurous, but “un-perilous” day, toast your voyage with a festive Farewell Dinner and a “photo journal” of your trip presented by your Expedition Leaders.